Hamid-AL/LeetCoding/README.md

   endpoint: https://xxx.cognitiveservices.azure.com
 ```
 > [!TIP]
-> ### Setting Up the Python Environment
-> Make sure you have Python 3.11 or an earlier (3.10, 3.9) version installed.
-Then, create a virtual environment, which will be required to run functions_app.py.

-> [!TIP]
 > ### Verify Model Availability
 > Ensure that the models specified in `config.yaml` is available in your Azure OpenAI account.
 Follow these steps to check and deploy models if necessary:
 > 1. Go to your **Azure OpenAI** service in the [Azure Portal](https://portal.azure.com).